For men navigating changes in sexual health and function

 When physical support is helpful, the changes are rarely dramatic at first.
 More often, things just feel steadier.

-Erections may feel less fragile — less easily thrown off by a long day or a distracted moment.
-They may be easier to maintain once they start, even if conditions aren’t perfect.
+Sexual response may feel less fragile, less easily thrown off by a long day, poor sleep, low energy, or a distracted moment.
+Erections may be easier to maintain once they start.
+Desire or responsiveness may feel more available rather than harder to access.

 Often, the first sign something is working isn’t intensity.
 It’s consistency.